Goldenfield192/ImmersiveRailroading/src/main/resources/assets/immersiverailroading/wiki/en_us/track_blueprint.md

 Shift \+ right-click on a placed blueprint will allow you to change its direction based on your looking direction, and you can also shift its position if it is in any mode except Fixed.

 Breaking the block will remove the blueprint.
-Shift \+ breaking the block will attempt to place the blueprint.
+Shift \+ left-click the block will attempt to place the blueprint.

 See the [Golden Spike](immersiverailroading:wiki/en_us/tracks/golden_spike.md) for more information.